memgraph/docs/docs/tutorials/migrate-relational-database.md

 ### 1. Export the data from a table to a CSV file

-To begin you need to export the existing data into CSV files table by table either using the Export Wizard or running a query.
+To begin, you need to export the existing data into CSV files table by table either using the *Export Wizard* or by running a query.

 **Exporting data using the Export Wizard**

-In this example, we are using the Export Wizard in the MySQL Workbench.
+In this example, we are using the *Export Wizard* in the *MySQL Workbench*.
 To export the **Customer** table, right-click on the table name and select the **Table Data Export Wizard**.